Sy Syms School of Business

-Syms School of Business (formerly the Syms School of Business) is Yeshiva University business school.
-It offers both undergraduate and graduate business programs at the Wilf Campus in New York's Washington Heights neighborhood, and at the Beren Campus in New York’s Murray Hill neighborhood.
+Sy Syms School of Business is Yeshiva University's business school.
+It offers undergraduate and graduate business programs at the Wilf Campus in New York's Washington Heights neighborhood, and at the Beren Campus in New York's Murray Hill neighborhood.

-The school offers the combination of a complete business curriculum, affording preparation with a base in liberal arts studies.
+The school offers a complete business curriculum, affording preparation with a base in liberal arts studies.

 Background

-Established in 1987 through a $22 million endowment from businessman and philanthropist Sy Syms and other business leaders, the school offers a business curriculum along with a Jewish studies component for undergraduates.
+The school was established in 1987 through a $22 million endowment from businessman and philanthropist Sy Syms and other business leaders.

+The school offers a business curriculum along with a Jewish studies component for undergraduates.
 Jewish tradition provides the framework for consideration of ethical issues in classes.
-All Sy Syms students are required to attend one of the four schools of Jewish studies.
+All undergraduate Sy Syms students are required to attend one of the four schools of Jewish studies.

 It is accredited as a business school by the Association to Advance Collegiate Schools of Business.

 Campus and facilities

-The main building on Wilf Campus is the 235 ft tall Belfer Hall that was originally built in 1968 for the use of Wurzweiler School of Social Work & Bernard Revel Graduate School of Jewish Studies but now shared by the three schools.
+The main building on Wilf Campus is the 235-foot tall Belfer Hall that was originally built in 1968 for the use of Wurzweiler School of Social Work & Bernard Revel Graduate School of Jewish Studies, but is now shared by the three schools and university administrative offices.
 Belfer Hall, named for philanthropists Diane and Arthur Belfer, is one of the tallest educational structures in the world.
-The school's students live in the surrounding residence halls of Yeshiva University and make use of the surrounding facilities.
-Students can also have a productive workout at Syms Fitness Center located in Rubin Hall.
+The school's students live in the surrounding residence halls of Yeshiva University.
+Students can also workout at the Syms Fitness Center located in Rubin Hall.

 The graduate programs take place in the university's midtown Beren Campus located in Murray Hill.
+Three of the programs are now offered online.

 Academics

-Students take business courses through the Sy Syms School of Business and complete their liberal arts requirements at Yeshiva College or Stern College for Women.
+Undergraduate students take business courses through the Sy Syms School of Business and complete their liberal arts requirements at Yeshiva College or Stern College for Women.
 Women undertake their Jewish studies at Stern, while men attend one of four Jewish studies options: